Mutation

 Lock --> Read[Read State

-from datastore]
+from storage]

 Read --> Modify{State exists?}